microsoft/vscode-azurehealthcareapis-tools/FHIR-Converter/README.md

 ### 2. Pull templates

-You can use the command `FHIR Converter: Pull Microsoft templates (Ctrl + D)` to pull the default templates publicly published by Microsoft:
+You can use the command `FHIR Converter: Pull Microsoft templates (Ctrl + T)` to pull the default templates publicly published by Microsoft:
 - Select a specific template type.
 - Select a specific version.
 - Select the output folder to store the templates.